cyruswere/Qoutes/README.md

-# QUOTES
+# Quotes

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.6.

+# Author
+Cyrus Were

 ## Development server